Watier Ong Strategies

 People also ask:

-A heads up as you move forward with your monthly SEO reporting: If you suddenly see URLs that don’t make sense, it’s due to Google’s announcement of how it’s only tracking the Google selected canonical URL, (which may or may not be the URL that you want Google to use as the canonical).
-Google is also ignoring URLs that might have added UTM tracking and AMP pages which have separate URLs, so you now can’t see their individual performances.
+A heads up as you move forward with your monthly SEO reporting.
+If you suddenly see URLs that don’t make sense, it’s due to Google’s announcement that it only tracks the Google-selected canonical URL.
+This URL may or may not be the URL you want Google to use as the canonical.
+Google is also ignoring URLs that might have added UTM tracking.
+This tracking method makes it difficult to determine performance by page.

-Based on the SEO audits I work on, the canonical Google selects may or may not be the URL that would consider YOUR canonical URL.
+Based on the SEO audits I work on, the canonical Google selects may or may not be the URL that would be considered YOUR canonical URL.

 Say you have a bigger site.
-Even with the restrictions we’ve mentioned above, you want to pull your data into a Google Data Studio dashboard, but the 1,000 rows of export are restrictive (and manual).
+Even with the restrictions mentioned above, you want to pull your data into a Google Data Studio dashboard, but the 1,000 export rows are restrictive (and manual).

 With the new GSC, you can now get 16 months (486 days) of data.
-This is an improvement as previously it was only possible to just pull around 3 months of data – what was visible in the interface.
+This newer feature is an improvement over the previous one when it was only possible to pull around three months of data- what was visible in the interface.

 Why is this important?
-If you run an enterprise level site, you still can’t get ALL of your data.
-You’ll still be missing landing pages that are potentially ranking for important search queries – all items you can track with an external SEO tool.
+You still can’t get ALL your data if you run an enterprise-level site.
+You’ll still be missing landing pages potentially ranking for important search queries – all items you can track with an external SEO tool.

 If you have additional data that you’d like to see available via API, Google is requesting feedback here:

-Recently, Google started sending out notifications to website owners whenever there is a drop in impressions and/or site clicks.
+Recently, Google started notifying website owners whenever there was a drop in impressions and/or site clicks.
 This might seem like a great idea, but…

 But, if a website owner receives this notification every time there is a drop in impressions and clicks without any other information, it could cause undue stress: